 Types of Life Insurance Policies

-In short, yes you could be.
-It is certainly possible to secure life insurance with an existing health condition.
+In short, yes, it may be possible to secure life insurance with a pre-existing medical condition.
 For some health conditions, a simple disclosure may be all that is required of you.
 However, for many illnesses or physical conditions, you may need to go through additional medical screenings.
 This might include an EKG test (a test commonly used to monitor the heart and detect problems), cancer testing or a review of your prescription drug records.

-In addition to increased medical scrutiny, you should also be prepared for the possibility that you may have to pay a higher premium for your life insurance policy.
-Your rate class is dependent on health and lifestyle factors, so if you have one or medical conditions deemed serious, it could affect your risk category.
+In addition to increased medical screening, you should also be prepared for the possibility that you may have to pay a higher premium for your life insurance policy.

-While the list of health conditions that could affect the rate you'll pay for life insurance is quite long, there are a few health conditions that are more common than others.
-Here is a look at five common health conditions we see and how they may be handled.
+Below is a partial list of health conditions that could affect the rate you'll pay for life insurance.
+However, some health conditions are more common than others.
+Here's a look at five common health conditions and how a life insurance provider might handle them.

-There are!
-It's important to remember that even if you're unfortunately denied for a life insurance policy, there are other options available to you.
-At AIG Life Insurers, we offer Guaranteed Issue Whole Life Insurance as well as Accidental Death and Dismemberment Insurance.
-Neither of these types of insurance requires a medical exam, and both can help provide your family with much need financial assistance if you were to pass away unexpectedly and neither require a medical exam.
+It's important to remember that even if you're unfortunately denied for a certain type of life insurance policy, there may be other options still available.
+At AIG Direct, we offer Guaranteed Issue Whole Life Insurance, as well as Accidental Death and Dismemberment Insurance.
+Both provide your family with much needed financial assistance if you were to pass away unexpectedly and neither require a medical exam.